BloomTech-Labs/refresh-fe/README.md

 🚫Replace text below with a description of the API

 Water's like me.
 It's laaazy ...
 Boy, it always looks for the easiest way to do things A little happy sunlight shining through there.
 Let all these little things happen.
 Don't fight them.
 Learn to use them.
 Even the worst thing we can do here is good.

-## 2️⃣ Payment API here

-🚫Replace text below with a description of the API

-This is the way you take out your flustrations.
-Get away from those little Christmas tree things we used to make in school.
-Isn't it fantastic that you can change your mind and create all these happy things?
-Everything's not great in life, but we can still find beauty in it.

-## 3️⃣ Misc API here

-🚫Replace text below with a description of the API

-You can do anything your heart can imagine.
-In life you need colors.
-This is where you take out all your hostilities and frustrations.
-It's better than kicking the puppy dog around and all that so.
-I'm sort of a softy, I couldn't shoot Bambi except with a camera.
-Trees get lonely too, so we'll give him a little friend.
-We'll lay all these little funky little things in there.

-## 3️⃣ Misc API here

-🚫Replace text below with a description of the API

-When you do it your way you can go anywhere you choose.
-Let your heart take you to wherever you want to be.
-If I paint something, I don't want to have to explain what it is.
-A tree needs to be your friend if you're going to paint him.
-That's a son of a gun of a cloud.
-Even the worst thing we can do here is good.

-## 3️⃣ Misc API here

-🚫Replace text below with a description of the API

-Volunteering your time; it pays you and your whole community fantastic dividends.
-Maybe there's a happy little waterfall happening over here.
-You can spend all day playing with mountains.
-We don't have to be committed.
-We are just playing here.
-You have freedom here.
-The only guide is your heart.
-It's cold, but it's beautiful.

 # 3️⃣ Environment Variables